pynvme/pynvme/doc/intro.rst

 Testing in Agile development is very differnt from traditional development life cycle.
 It is no longer a standalone stage of the project.
 Instead, it is an important everyday practice in each stage of the project.
 So, we need a solid tool to support the NVMe testing.
 But, do we have the one?

 We have great tools to test IO, for example, FIO and IOMeter.
 But IO is just a part of the storage features.
-We have some commencial softwares to test overall functions of NVMe devices, but they are not flexible to development, debug, and maintain test scdripts.
-The testing infrustructure tool is always a frustrating item in the backlogs.
+We have some commencial softwares to test overall functions of NVMe devices, but they are not flexible to development, debug, and maintain test scripts.
+The testing infrustructure tool is always a frustrating **TODO** item in the backlogs.

 Requirement
 -----------